ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/going-further.md

 <script type="module" src="../components/header/header.js" data-gwd-opt="static"></script>
 ```

-And now, no JS bundles in the network tab either and with that we just got the best of both worlds; JavaScript for developers, HTML for users.  💚
+And now, no JS bundles in the network tab either!
+With that, we just got the best of both worlds; JavaScript for developers, HTML for users. 💚

 ![getting-started-going-further-prerendering](/assets/guides/getting-started-going-further-prerendering.webp)